BrookeMa/EasyNews/README.md

 # Overview

-A news app to show my coding skills to recruiters, including Core Data, network, image cache, unit tests, MVVM e.g.
+A news app to show my coding skills, including Core Data, network, image cache, unit tests, MVVM e.g.

-The project is not currently complete yet,
+The project is not currently complete yet.
+Meanwhile, review iOS development and recent learning.
+Due to I am looking for a job, may be finished later

 # TDD
 ## Network